 South Texas College, McAllen, TX

 Nadia Casaperalta’s culinary journey is a tapestry woven from the fields of Durango, Mexico to the borderlands of Elsa, Texas.
 Casaperalta witnessed the disparities in food access, sparking her passion for using nourishment as a tool for equity and empowerment.
-She further honed her skills at the Culinary Institute of America, San Antonio, staged in kitchens across the country, and earned an MBA in hospitality from the University of Houston.
+She further honed her skills at the Culinary Institute of America in San Antonio, staged in kitchens across the country, and earned an MBA in hospitality from the University of Houston.
 Casaperalta’s work focuses on fostering financial equity across the Frontera region.
 Today, she mentors aspiring food advocates at South Texas College from underrepresented backgrounds, bridging gaps in traditional food education.

 Stacy Deetz